William-R-Wilson/William-R-Wilson.github.io/find_or_create_by.md

     )
 ```

-Now imagine that this Patient already exists in the daabase, but this time they have changed their work phone number, or added a second phone number, or changed their apartment number, or moved completely acress town.
+Now imagine that this Patient already exists in the database, but this time they have changed their work phone number, or added a second phone number, or changed their apartment number, or moved completely acress town.
 In this case, `find_or_create_by` won't find a record with the given params, so it will attempt to create a new record.
 Now you have a duplicate record for the same person.

-If you've done a minimal level of record validation, the attempt to add the record might fail because of a unqueness constraint on some combination of attributes or some other constraint.
+If you've done some minimal level of record validation, the attempt to add the record might fail because of a unqueness constraint on some combination of attributes or some other constraint.
 While this avoids the duplicate data issue, now you have a user experience problem because the user entered all this data only to get an error back.

 Another way I've seen `find_or_create_by` used is more likely to avoid duplicate creation, but also more likely to introduce subtle bugs: